Wegovy 7.2mg: Wegovy’s New Dose Explained

 Why Did Novo Nordisk Introduce the New Wegovy Dose?

-The new 7.2mg Wegovy dose aims to provide additional weight loss support to people who have plateaued on the current highest 2.4mg per week dose or who have not quite met their targets.
-The Step Up trial showed that some people benefit from a higher weekly dose, resulting in an average weight loss of 18.7% over 72 weeks.
+The new 7.2 mg Wegovy dose is designed to provide additional weight loss support for people who have plateaued on their current dose or haven’t yet met their targets.
+Indeed, the Step Up trial showed that some people benefit from a higher weekly dose, resulting in an average weight loss of 20.7% over 72 weeks.

 Wegovy